XinjieZ9/Movie-Scripts-Emotion-Analysis_An-Interactive-Visualization-Platform/README.md

-The site is live at https://xinjiez9.github.io/CSE6242/
+Your site is live at https://xinjiez9.github.io/Movie-Scripts-Emotion-Analysis_An-Interactive-Visualization-Platform/